nguyenphuquang/nakama-docs/docs/install-server-cli.md

-# Nakama Commands
+# Itme-platform Commands

-Day to day operation of Nakama is straightforward, requiring minimal intervention.
+Day to day operation of Itme-platform is straightforward, requiring minimal intervention.
 There are just three nakama commands that you’ll need.

 Running the `nakama` command by itself will start the server with the default configuration.
 You can [override the configuration](#config-override) used using command line flags.

 ## `migrate`

-The Nakama binary contains the schema and a way to upgrade an existing database schema.
-When you first run Nakama, you need to setup the database schema that Nakama interacts with.
-Similarly, when a new Nakama version is released, you need to migrate the data schema to that of the new version.
+The Itme-platform binary contains the schema and a way to upgrade an existing database schema.
+When you first run Itme-platform, you need to setup the database schema that Itme-platform interacts with.
+Similarly, when a new Itme-platform version is released, you need to migrate the data schema to that of the new version.

 | Command          | description
 | -------          | -----------